-Correction: China's Xi wants to meet U.S. halfway on trade deal
+China's Xi wants to meet U.S. halfway on trade deal

-WASHINGTON (Reuters) - (In 2nd paragraph, corrects to show that letter was read during a White House meeting, not that Trump read from the letter to reporters)

-China’s leader Xi Jinping told U.S. President Donald Trump in a letter that he hopes both sides will be able to meet each other halfway to reach a trade agreement before a March 1 deadline.
+WASHINGTON (Reuters) - China’s leader Xi Jinping told U.S. President Donald Trump in a letter that he hopes both sides will be able to meet each other halfway to reach a trade agreement before a March 1 deadline.

 The letter was read during a White House meeting on Thursday between Trump and China’s Vice Premier Liu He, who is in Washington trying to reach a deal that would ease trade tensions between the world’s two largest economies.